- Phone: 307-684-5584

 Telephone System and Use

 There are telephones provided in each block.
 The inmates have access to them during the hours that they are not confined to their cells.
 The calls from these phones are collect or they can purchase a phone card through their commissary if they have funds available.

 All incoming mail must be delivered via the U.S. Postal System.
 Mail will be distributed to inmates six days a week.
 Incoming mail with an incomplete return address will not be delivered and will be destroyed.
 All incoming mail shall be opened and inspected for contraband, money orders, cash, or cashier checks.
 Incoming mail will be scanned, but will not normally be read unless circumstances present a compelling reason to do so.
 The exception to this policy is legal or official mail.
 Mail from an attorney, court, and court official, or identifiable legal entity may only be opened in the inmate’s presence and then only to be inspected for contraband.
 The inspection is strictly for the purpose of insuring that contraband is not being sent into the facility and shall be done in such a manner so as not to violate the confidentiality of the communication.
 Legal and official mail must be enclosed in an envelope that is readily identified as having originated from an official source before it can be treated as such, and must be clearly marked legal mail.
 Any mail containing contraband will not be delivered or returned.

-Incoming mail not addressed like the following example may be returned to the Post Office as undeliverable or its delivery to the inmate may be delayed considerably:
+Incoming mail not addressed like the following example can be returned to the Post Office as not deliverable or its delivery to the inmate can be delayed considerably:

 Johnson County Detention Center